Generalized Weyl modules and Demazure submodules of level-zero extremal weight modules

 This paper is organized as follows.
 In Section 2, we recall some basic facts about the quantum Bruhat graph.
 In Section 3, we review the definitions of quantum alcove paths and their graded characters.
 In Section 4, we recall the definition of QLS paths, and then define some variants of their graded characters.
-In Section 5, we give a bijection between the set $\QB(w; t(\lon \lambda))$ of quantum alcove paths and the set $\QLS(\lambda)$ of QLS paths that preserves weights and degrees.
-Using this bijection, we prove that $\lon (\overline{C_w^{t(\lon \lambda)}}) = \gch_{\lon w \lon}\QLS(\lambda)$, and hence Theorem \ref{intro:main_theorem}.
+In Section 5, we give a bijection between the two sets $\QB(w; t(\lon \lambda))$ and $\QLS(\lambda)$ that preserves weights and degrees.
+Using this bijection, we finally prove that $\lon (\overline{C_w^{t(\lon \lambda)}}) = \gch_{\lon w \lon}\QLS(\lambda)$, and hence Theorem \ref{intro:main_theorem}.